EchoMAV/docs/docs/echopilot_ai.md

 For using the EchoPilot AI to route MAVLink data over a network, we recommend [MAVLink Router](https://github.com/mavlink-router/mavlink-router).

 EchoMAV has an open-source installer which makes it easy to install MAVLink Router and configure it as a service which starts at boot.
-Please refer to the our installer repo[https://github.com/EchoMAV/mavlink-router](https://github.com/EchoMAV/mavlink-router) for instructions.
+Please refer to the our installer repo [https://github.com/EchoMAV/mavlink-router](https://github.com/EchoMAV/mavlink-router) for instructions.

-If you use the install repo above, please refer to the instructions there for configuration.
-If you wish to install MAVLink Router manually (not recommended), you may find instructions [here](https://github.com/mavlink-router/mavlink-router).
+If you use the install repo above, please refer to the instructions there for configuration of the UART and destination IP address.
+If you wish to install and use MAVLink Router manually (not recommended), you may find instructions [here](https://github.com/mavlink-router/mavlink-router).

-If you have issues accessing `/dev/ttyTHSX`, please disable `nvgetty` and ensure you are a member of the `dialout` group, or just use our [MAVLink Router Installer Repo](https://github.com/EchoMAV/mavlink-router) along with `make install` which sets these things up for you:
+If you have permission issues accessing `/dev/ttyTHSX`, please disable `nvgetty` and ensure you are a member of the `dialout` group, or just use our [MAVLink Router Installer Repo](https://github.com/EchoMAV/mavlink-router) along with `make install` and a reboot which sets these things up for you.
 ```
 sudo systemctl stop nvgetty
 sudo systemctl disable nvgetty